iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.michigan.MiCovidExposure___1.2/report.md

 > I have had this app installed since day 1.
 I am an ER nurse who has cared for so many covid patients I couldn't even count.
 The whole time with my phone in my pocket.
 Not one exposure alert.
 I guess I wasn't really reviewing the app but the deployment or idea.
 If the state did this right they would incorporate this into discharge instructions for the covid positive patients.<br> :date: __2021-01-16 00:12:32__

 > After a positive test, my partner contacted local health department and notified them, they didn't know anything MI COVID or a PIN.
 3 days later a contact tracer called my partner to report a positive test, this tracer also claimed no knowledge of a PIN or the MI COVID app.
 It took another 68 hours for contact tracers to call me and let me know that I had been exposed (someone I share a bed with), I had been quarantining for 6 days at this point, app is good - MDHHS utilization terrible.<br> :date: __2021-01-15 17:35:16__

-> Pointless app as it relies on a PIN number to report a positive status, but you can't get this PIN without calling the hotline, which is limited to business hours.
-When they finally do open, you'll spend more than 20 minutes trying to navigate the automated attendant system, only to spend more time on hold waiting for a representative.
-I never managed to get through, uninstalled the app.<br> :date: __2021-01-14 23:06:58__

-> It stopped checking for exposures on 1/3/21.
-My notifications are turned on and the app isn't affected by my phone's background app battery saver.<br> :date: __2021-01-14 14:24:16__

-> Not one alert not clear if it on<br> :date: __2021-01-13 19:47:42__